StarPlayrX/bigmac/README.md

 Disclaimer:
 Before running any of these shell scripts, please back up your important data.
 This software is provided as is and without warranty.

 p.s.
 I was under the weather when these movies where made.
-I re-record them sometime when I get a new Mic.
+I may re-record them when I get a new Mic.

 https://starplayrx.com/downloads/preinstall_bigmac.mov
 https://starplayrx.com/downloads/postinstall_bigmac.mov